hrachovcovat/english/08_clarity-first/index.md

 - [Key Points](#key-points)
 - [References](#references)

-# Visual Identity of Glamping Pyskočely
+# Visual Identity of a project called Glamping Pyskočely

 ## Summary
 In my thesis I will redesign an identity for Glamping Pyskočely, the project providing an accommodation in a glamping style.
 This way the word 'glamping' will be known pro more people.